Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Integrator properties

-The OVRVO integrator requires two normal random numbers per velocity per time step, one each for the initial [\ref{equ:heat1}] and final [\ref{equ:heat2}] velocity randomizations.
+The OVRVO integrator requires two normal random numbers per velocity per time step, one each for the initial [Eq.~\eqref{equ:heat1}] and final [Eq.~\eqref{equ:heat2}] velocity randomizations.
 Splitting the velocity randomization across time steps ensures that the dynamics is microscopically reversible and Markovian, and that the induced Markov chain is irreducible.
-(The first stochastic substep generates the velocity needed to move to the final position, and the last stochastic substep generates the final velocity.)
+(The two separate randomization steps permit the independent adjustment of the velocity and the position to arbitrary values~\cite{Lelievre2010a}.)
 ORVRO and VOROV also induce irreducible Markov chains.
-RVOVR, VRORV, and ROVOR effectively agglomerate the two velocity randomizations into a single randomization involving one random number, and hence do not generate irreducible Markov chains.
+RVOVR, VRORV, and ROVOR, by contrast, do not generate irreducible Markov chains: they effectively agglomerate the two velocity randomizations into a single randomization involving one random number, so for a particular new velocity only one position is possible.
 Irreducibility has utility for path sampling~\cite{Dellago1998,Dellago2002,stoltz:j-comput-phys:2007:path-sampling,Athenes:2008jm} and path reweighting~\cite{minh-chodera:jcp:2009:path-reweighting,chodera:jcp:2011:dynamical-reweighting} schemes, since any proposed discrete time trajectory through phase space is a valid trajectory of an irreducible Markov chain.
-However, many practical applications do not require irreducibility, so one can halve the number of required random variables for OVRVO and ORVRO by combining the last stochastic substep of one full step with the first stochastic substep of the next full step, and for RVOVR and VRORV by combining the two stochastic substeps of a given full step.
+However, many practical applications do not require \jdc{strict} irreducibility, so one can halve the number of required random variables for OVRVO and ORVRO by combining the last stochastic substep of one full step with the first stochastic substep of the next full step, and for RVOVR and VRORV by combining the two stochastic substeps of a given full step.
 ROVOR and VOROV separate their stochastic substeps such that they cannot be easily combined.
 Leimkuhler and Matthews show that in the high friction limit and at medium time step VRORV with this single velocity randomization (and time-independent Hamiltonian) is second-order accurate when other integrators become first-order~\cite{Leimkuhler:2012dp}.

-When only the total thermodynamic work is of interest, we can combine the last two velocity updates of \ref{equ:OVRVO} with the first two updates from the next step, and combine the two position updates, to give a three substep stochastic Leapfrog integrator:
+When only the total thermodynamic work is of interest, we can combine the last two velocity updates of Eq.~\eqref{equ:OVRVO} with the first two updates from the next step, and combine the two position updates, to give a three substep stochastic Leapfrog integrator:

 Under these circumstances, RVOVR, ROVOR, and VOROV reduce to similar three substep integrators, but, due to their sequencing of substeps, ORVRO and VRORV each only reduce to a five substep integrator.